smuser90/ppro-docs/yocto/build-process.md

 sudo dd if=fsl-image-machine-test-imx6ulevk.sdcard of=/dev/sdf bs=1M && sync

 ## Remove and replace the sd card to ensure it gets mounted in /media/alpine ##
+This next step loads in the murata image files

 cd ~/pulse-pro-yocto/linux-imx